heinrichkortsch/dti_workshop_2025/docs/part 3 tiny sorter/step-2.md

   </video>
 </div>

+{:.highlight}
-> Remember to also train a third class with nothing in it (this class will ensure that your sorter runs).
+Remember to also train a third class with nothing in it (this class will ensure that your sorter runs).

 ---